mockdeep/typewiz/README.md

 For node.js code, please check out the [typewiz-node Runner](packages/typewiz-node/README.md).

-If you are interested in creating your own custom integration, see the [Integration Test](src/integration.spec.ts) for an example how to directly use the TypeWiz API.
+If you are interested in creating your own custom integration, see the [Integration Test](packages/typewiz-core/src/integration.spec.ts) for an example how to directly use the TypeWiz API.
 You can use the API directly by adding this library to your project:

-    yarn add -D typewiz
+    yarn add -D typewiz-core

 or

-    npm install --save-dev typewiz
+    npm install --save-dev typewiz-core

 ## Configuration options